FAQ Orthodontic treatment

 If a periodontal problem cannot be controlled, orthodontic treatment may have to be discontinued.

 Root resorption is the shortening of the root of a tooth.
 It is nearly impossible to predict a patient’s susceptibility to this condition.
 The risk of root resorption may increase with extended orthodontic treatment.
-To avoid this your coopoeration during treatment is very important.
+To avoid this your cooperation during treatment is very important.

 Allergic reactions in response to the materials used are extremely rare.